Take Cash Out Of Your Company

 How To Take Cash Out of Your Company

-Being a sole trader or partnership, one thing is really simple: taking cash out of your business.
+Being a sole trader or partnership, one thing is really simple: taking cash out.
 No strings attached.
-As a company, that is a completely different story.
+Your business bank account is all yours.
+As a company, it it isn’t.

 Sole Trader and Partnership

 As a sole trader or partnership, your business and you are one.
-Your business is not a separate legal entity.
-You are the legal entity.
+Your business is not a separate legal entity, but part of you.
 So your business cash is your cash.
-Take what you think is right.

 How much you take doesn’t affect your tax position.
 You already paid tax on the business profits at your marginal tax rate.

-But all this changes when you set up shop as a company.
+But all this changes in a company.
 Now you and your business are no longer one, but two.
-You are one legal entity.
+You are a legal entity.
 And your company is another.
-And the company’s cash is no longer your cash.
+The company’s cash is no longer your cash.

 So how do you take money out of your company?
-There are 5 ways and only those 5 ways, no other.
+There are 5 ways and just those 5 – there is no other way.

 1 – Wages

-The company pays you a wage and withholds PAYG withholding, which you receive back as a tax offset when you do your individual tax return.
+The company pays you a wage.
+Any PAYG withholding you receive back as a tax offset when you do your individual tax return.